sravanijatoth02/face_recognition_based_attendence_system/README.md

-# Face Recognition based attendence System
+# Face Recognition based attendance System
 For every organization, today attendance is the most important thing to record the presence of someone.
 The presence of someone in an organization is a sign that the person is carrying out their obligations to come to the agency or organization.

 # Description